cake-archive/bootstrapper/README.md

+# Deprecated
+This project has been deprecated in favour of a simpler approach in the form of the [resources repository](https://github.com/cake-build/resources).
+Please use that instead of this project.

 #Cake Bootstrapper

 The Cake Bootstrapper is a Powershell cmdlet that helps you set up a new [Cake](https://github.com/cake-build/cake) build by downloading dependencies, setting up the bootstrapper script and creating a Cake build script.